 How many models can you find which obey these rules?

-Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.
+Place the numbers 1 to 6 in the circles so that each number is the difference between the two numbers just below it.

 Place the numbers 1 to 10 in the circles so that each number is the difference between the two numbers just below it.